Azure/azure-powershell-migration/powershell-module/README.md

 * [Limitations](#limitations)

 # Description
-The AzModuleMigration PowerShell module contains cmdlets that can perform the following actions:
+The Az.Tools.Migration PowerShell module contains cmdlets that can perform the following actions:

 1. Detect AzureRM cmdlet references in PowerShell script or function files.
 2. Generate an upgrade plan to convert these AzureRM module references to Az module commands.